Drugs and Medical Device Recalls

 Once the FDA recalls a device, it will work with the manufacturer to ensure that the device is taken off the market.
 If the defect is relatively minor, and has mild consequences, the FDA may choose to remove the devices from the market at the wholesale level only.
 Many consumers never find out about these kinds of recalls, although all medical device recalls are available on the FDA's website.

 However, if the defect is more severe, the FDA may recall the device from retail stores or even from the patients' homes.
-This is a particular problem for patients with recalled devices already implanted in their bodies.
-In fact, many patients who had artificial hips, pacemakers, or trans-vaginal mesh implanted required additional treatment or surgeries to remove the defective devices.
+This is particularly a problem for patients with recalled devices already implanted in their bodies.
+In fact, many patients with artificial hips, pacemakers, or trans-vaginal mesh required additional treatment or surgeries to remove the defective devices.

 What to Do if Your Medical Device is Recalled